Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Problem Formulation and Target of Analysis

 \subsection{Target of analysis and error decomposition}

-In existing generalization analysis for MOL, measures based on function values have been used to derive generalization guarantees in terms of Pareto optimality \citep{cortes2020agnostic, sukenik2022generalization}.
-However, for general nonconvex smooth MOL problems, it can only be guaranteed for an algorithm to converge to Pareto stationarity of the empirical objective, i.e., a small $\min_{\lambdain}\|\nabla F_S(x) \lambda\|$ ~\citep{Desideri2012mgda,fliege2019complexity,liu2021stochastic,fernando2022mitigating}.
+In the existing generalization analysis for MOL, measures based on function values have been used to derive generalization guarantees derived from Pareto optimality \citep{cortes2020agnostic, sukenik2022generalization}.
+However, for general nonconvex smooth MOL problems, it can only be guaranteed for an algorithm to converge to Pareto stationarity of the empirical objective, i.e., a small $\min_{\lambdain}\|\nabla F_S(x) \lambda\|$ ~\citep{Desideri2012mgda,fliege2019complexity}.
 Thus, it is not reasonable to measure population risk in terms of Pareto optimality in this case.
 Furthermore, when all the objectives are convex or strongly convex, Pareto stationarity is a sufficient condition for weak Pareto optimality or Pareto optimality, respectively, as stated in Proposition~\ref{prop:PS_imply_PO}.